Steve Goodman: Death

 On September 20, 1984, Goodman died of leukemia at the University of Washington Medical Center in Seattle, Washington.
 He was 36 years old.

-On October 2, after clinching the National League East division title, the Cubs played their first post-season game since the 1945 World Series.
+On October 2, after clinching the National League East division title, the Cubs played their first postseason game since the 1945 World Series.
 Filling in for Goodman, who had been scheduled to sing "The Star-Spangled Banner" before the game, Jimmy Buffett dedicated the song to him.
-Since the 2000s, at the conclusion of every home game win, the Cubs play "Go, Cubs, Go", written by Goodman.

 In April 1988, some of Goodman's ashes were scattered at Wrigley Field, the home of the Cubs, paralleling lyrics from "A Dying Cub Fan's Last Request".

 Goodman was survived by his wife and three daughters.

 Legacy

 In 2006, Goodman's daughter, Rosanna, issued My Old Man, an album of a variety of artists covering her father's songs.

-In 2007 the Chicago Cubs began playing Goodman's 1984 song "Go, Cubs, Go" after each home game win.
+In 2007, the Chicago Cubs began playing Goodman's 1984 song "Go, Cubs, Go" after each home game win.
 When the Cubs made it to the playoffs, interest in the song and Goodman resulted in several newspaper articles about him.
 Illinois Lieutenant Governor Pat Quinn declared October 5, 2007, Steve Goodman Day in the state.
 In 2010, Illinois Representative Mike Quigley introduced a bill renaming the Lakeview post office on Irving Park Road in honor of Goodman.
 The bill was signed by President Barack Obama on August 3, 2010.

+The night that Goodman introduced John Prine to Kris Kristofferson and Paul Anka has been commemorated in a musical show entitled Chicago 1971 that was developed by John Ballantyne and Gus Noble.